-Broke Girl on the City talks to Laura Whitmore on BBC Radio 5 Live
+Broke Girl on the City talks to Laura Whitmore on BBC Radio 5 Live.

-When I first moved to London, it wasn’t long before I got myself into £35k worth of debt.
-Just for trying to get on the career ladder and not being able to live sustainably on my salary.
+When I first moved to London, it wasn’t long before I got myself into £35k worth of debt just for trying to get on the career ladder and not being able to live sustainably on my salary.
 I have worked in film, TV, music, nightclubs and hospitality.
 As well as marketing, PR, events, digital and social media.
 Yet my relationship with money has been the defining one.

 I was made redundant in the summer of 2016 on the morning of Brexit.
 During that summer, when I was job-hunting.
 I decided to start this blog.
 At first, I focussed on what amazing things everyone could do around the city on a budget.
 I also wanted to explore what it means to be broke and how that impacts the whole of your life.
-Moving further into personal finance and how to both save and make money, as I continued to write this blog.
+Moving further into personal finance and how to both save and make money as I continued to write this blog.

 Talking with Laura Whitmore

-Laura told us of her own story when she started MTV and flew to LA on her first trip.
+Laura told us her own story when she started MTV and flew to LA on her first trip.
 She didn’t get paid for the first three months but had already paid for a house and moved to London.
 Can you imagine not being paid for the first three months of your job in London?
 She went out for an expensive meal with her producers but struggled to pay for the meal.
 A glamorous lifestyle, but she said, “I can remember thinking I can’t afford this lifestyle.
-Everyone thinks I’m on loads of money but I’m not”.
+Everyone thinks I’m on loads of money, but I’m not”.

 Let me share with you the tips I shared with Laura Whitmore on-air this January.

 I use both the Spending App and Monzo.
-Every time, I buy something I manually input my expenses into the app to track where I am spending my money.
+Every time I buy something, I manually input my expenses into the app to track where I am spending my money.
 Monzo does this automatically.
 It’s a great way of consciously tracking your spending each month.

-Set aside money in pots
+Set aside money in pots.

 Monzo is a card mobile app with a debit card.
 Each transaction is categorised and helps to look at where your money goes each month.

 Every month my salary would go in on the last day of the month.
 With my direct debits and standing orders leaving my account on 1st month.
-Credit card bills, phone bills, rent.
+Credit card bills, phone bills, and rent.
 Everything is automated to leave my account on the same day.
 It’s the easiest way to budget.

 Also, try and save a little each month so money leaves your account on the same day too.
-Saving £25 a week for a year using an online Virgin Money account, really helped me.
-It doesn’t matter how small the amount.
+Saving £25 a week for a year using an online Virgin Money account really helped me.
+It doesn’t matter how small the amount is.
 Start saving today.

-When I wasn’t earning for some time, I completely stripped back.
-Cancelling all TV subscriptions like Now TV and Netflix.
+When I wasn’t earning for some time, I completely stripped back—cancelling all TV subscriptions like Now TV and Netflix.
 Deciding not to buy make-up for a year.

 Free things to do!

 Check out all of the FREE things to do wherever you live.
 Check your local listings and community for classes and activities.
-Above is a photo of Laura who was DJ’ing at a FREE pop-up spring workout party in Shoreditch.
+Above is a photo of Laura, who was DJ’ing at a FREE pop-up spring workout party in Shoreditch.
 There are always free or cheap things to do.